-Picture: Terry Cunningham, MAOM, Board President of the Liver Coalition of San Diego and Catherine Frenette, MD, Chair of LCSD’s Medical Advisory Council
+Picture: Terry Cunningham, MAOM, Board President and Catherine Frenette, MD, Board Vice President of Liver Coalition of San Diego.

 Liver Coalition of San Diego